josephplaugher/ReactForm-AppCo/readme.md

-ReactForm-AppCo is a full featured form building component for React.JS Detailed usage instructions to come.
+ReactForm-AppCo is a full featured form processing class for React.
+Detailed usage instructions to come.